 2021.
 “Deplatforming in Theory and Practice: The Ann Coulter Debacle.”
 In Emmett Macfarlane (Ed.), Dilemmas of Free Expression (Toronto, ON: University of Toronto Press).

-Journal Article (in progress): Student Codes of Conduct and Free Expression: Is There Room for Constitutional Law?
+Journal Article: "Student Codes of Conduct and Free Expression: Is There Room for Constitutional Law?"

-2) Scholarship of Teaching and Learning (SOTL)
+3) Scholarship of Teaching and Learning (SoTL)

 I also research teaching and pedagogy in the field of Political Science, contributing to the Scholarship of Teaching and Learning (SoTL).
 My current projects in this field include: reflections on student-led teaching training and professional development opportunities, a project examining student perceptions of undergraduate courses (at Queen's University), and a project examining the current state of teaching training in Canadian Political Science graduate programs.